SleepyLGod/iridescent-sentences/README.md

-# iridescent-sentences
+# Iridescent Sentences

-🌈 不同主题精美中文文案摘录 (Some cited iridescent sentences in Chinese)
+🌈 Some iridescent sentences in Chinese cited by me.